-I didn’t discover the delicious taste of a Monte Cristo Sandwich until just a few years ago- where had I been?!?!
-Simple, crispy, warm deliciousness- these sandwiches are tasty!
-Making them is as easy as making french toast, but you build a yummy sandwich out of the dipped bread- YUM!
+I didn’t discover the delicious taste of a Monte Cristo Sandwich until I had been married for about 5 years and I saw Rachel Ray make one – where had this been my whole life?!
+And should I blame my parents for this?
+I think I should.
+Simple, crispy, warm deliciousness- these sandwiches are so tasty!
+And making them is as easy as making french toast, but you build a yummy sandwich out of the dipped bread -it is SO GOOD!

 Monte Cristo Sandwich